-Mariners’ Rest is an official site within the lower coastal waters of British Columbia where the ashes of a deceased person may be scattered and memorialized in a Record book kept on display at The Mission to Seafarers Flying Angel Club.
+Mariners’ Rest near beautiful Howe Sound is an official site within the lower coastal waters of British Columbia where the ashes of a deceased person may be scattered and then recorded in a book kept on display at The Mission to Seafarers Flying Angel Club in Vancouver.

 Arranging the Mariner's Rest Service

-- Families should make their own arrangements for the committal or burial service according to their own religious traditions or customs, The Mission Chaplains are willing to assist if required
+- Families should make their own arrangements for the committal or burial service according to their own religious traditions or customs.

 - Travel to the Mariners’ Rest by private vessel of any kind, water taxi from Horseshoe Bay (Mercury Launch & Tug) or water taxi from Gibsons.

 - Write a request to The Mission to Seafarers at 401 East Waterfront Road, Vancouver, B.C.
 V6A 4G9 or by email email@example.com

 - Send a $50.00 cheque payable to The Mission to Seafarers

 - State the full given and family names of deceased as well as city or place of residence

 - State date committal took place at Mariners’ Rest

 A Brief History of the Mariners' Rest